microsoftgraph/microsoft-graph-docs/concepts/known-issues.md

 - Navigation path `/applications/{id}` is not supported.
 Navigating through the global applications node to the application, even your own, is not allowed.
 Please use the `/app` navigation only.

+## Incorrect values for createdDateTime and lastModifiedDateTime

+When using the calendarView API, if the events are filtered by StartDateTime and EndDateTime, the createdDateTime and lastModifiedDateTime properties are returned with a value of "0001-01-01T00:00:00Z".
+If the events are not filtered, createdDateTime and lastModifiedDateTime are returned with a correct value.

 ## Contacts

 ### Organization contacts available in only beta